 Apparently, above roughly 90 degrees avocado trees begin to function poorly.
 Specifically, the holes in their leaves (called stomata or stomates), which sort of breathe for the tree, begin to close above about 90.
 (Read more on that here and here.)

 Protect an avocado tree when it’s over 90 degrees?

 Does this mean we must come to the rescue of our avocado trees when temperatures break the 90-degree barrier?
 Maybe, maybe not.
 Depends on the tree and where it’s growing, in addition to how much attention you’re interested in giving it and how much you care about its appearance.

 Watering enough is absolutely the most important thing you can do to help an avocado tree cope with heat above its comfort zone.

-Here is the one avocado tree, a young Sharwil, that was slightly damaged by that 103-degree day:
+Here is one avocado tree, a young Sharwil, that was slightly damaged by a 103-degree day:

 Do you even notice the damage?
 Some leaves are bleached.